kufena/SpiderMapSite/ReadMe.md

 This is a purely manufactured app, for the purposes of giving me some experience, so it might not be the best architecture, but it's ok for now.

+## Installing the App, so far.

+Note I have put all the templates in an Infrastructure folder.
+This is fine, except that some of them need separate packaging commands, using

+    dotnet lambda package <packagefile.zip>

+in their respective folders, and a --package parameter passed to the create stack command.
+I've used a mix of CloudFormation and SAM here.

+In the Infrastructure directory, there is a commands.txt file that contains the kind of commands you'll need to use.